carry0987/PHP-I18n/README.md

 - Supports organization of translation keys by namespaces
 - Configurable translation file directory and cache directory

+## Requirements
+- PHP 7.2 or higher
+- Composer

 ## File Structure
 Here's an example of the expected file structure:
 ```